birhanu-eshete/PyCrawler/README.md

 - Prepare the file containing seed files (e.g., test_seed.txt)
 - Create the index file if running for the first time (e.g., test_index.txt).
 You need not create the index file for the next run as the crawl output is appended to the index file.
 If you want to launch a new crawl task, create a new index file.
-- Run the crawler: Suppose the crawl-depth =2.
-So, you run the crawler as <code>python runcrawler.py test_seed.txt test_index.txt 2 </code>.
+- Run the crawler: Suppose the crawl-depth is 2.
+So, you run the crawler as: <code>python runcrawler.py test_seed.txt test_index.txt 2 </code>

 ##Author

-- Birhanu Mekuria Eshete - birhanu.mekuria(at)gmail.com
+Birhanu Mekuria Eshete - birhanu.mekuria(at)gmail.com

 ##License

--This code is released under the [MIT License](http://opensource.org/licenses/MIT)
+This code is released under the [MIT License](http://opensource.org/licenses/MIT)